 - Only anti-freeze glycol should be used in the coolant as protection against corrosion.
-We recommend only nitrite-free anti-freeze glycols with the following supplier designations:
+We recommend only nitrite-free anti-freeze glycol with the following supplier designations:

-BASF G48 or BASF D542
+BASF G48-24 or BASF D542

 - The concentration of glycol should be 30 60% by volume depending on the ambient temperature.
-A content of 30% by volume provides protection down to -16 °C. Refer to page 25. - Never top up with only water or only glycol.
+30% glycol by volume provides anti-freeze protection down to -16 °C. See page 26. - The concentration of glycol should be 30 60% by volume depending on the ambient temperature.
+A content of 30% by volume provides protection down to -16 °C. See page 26. - Never top up with only water or only glycol.
 Fluid losses must always be replaced with pre-mixed coolant having the same glycol concentration as that in the engine.
 If the glycol content drops, both anti-freeze protection and protection against corrosion are impaired. - Note A glycol concentration below 30% by volume will not provide sufficient protection against corrosion.
 Glycol concentrations higher than 60% do not improve anti-freeze protection and have a negative effect on engine cooling capacity.